-Within body text, links appear in platinum with an underline.
+Within body text, links appear in University blue with an underline.
 When hovering over a link, it will be bronze.
 In other situations (such as a read more link) the text will not be underlined until the link is hovered over.

 While an underlined link is preferred to maximum usability there are some situations where the underlining is overwhelming or unneeded.
 For example, you might have a table of links where it is obvious that each item is a link and the underlines are overwhelming with the table borders.

 In such cases, you can turn link underlining off by using the class